The No Surprises Act (NSA)

 The No Surprises Act (NSA) is a federal law designed to protect patients from unexpected medical bills when they receive out-of-network care in certain situations.

-These include emergency services, ancillary services such as anesthesia, and elective procedures performed at in-network facilities.
+These include emergency services, ancillary services such as anesthesia, and, in some instances, non-emergency care from out-of-network providers at in-network facilities.

 How the NSA Impacts Medical Providers